-Sources of Waste Total Quantity Generated (m3) Disposal Method Site Clearance ~3,287 C&D waste such as vegetation, general refuse that cannot be reused or recycled, to be disposed of at Yard Waste Recycling Centre in Y-Park subject to availability and/or at landfill.
+Sources of Waste Total Quantity Generated (m 3) Disposal Method Site Clearance ~3,287 Non-inert C&D materials such as timber should be sent to Yard Waste Recycling Centre in Y-Park subject to availability.
+Other C&D materials such as debris that cannot be reused or recycled should be sent to landfill.
 Inert C&D material to be reused as fill materials on site or recycled where practicable.
+Any surplus inert C&D materials to be sent to public fill reception facility such as Tuen Mun Area 38.
 Site formation, filling & excavation, etc. Formation: ~9,272 Excavation: ~15,720 Inert C&D materials should be reused on-site where possible.
-Any surplus inert C&D materials to be disposed of at public fill reception facility in Tuen Mun Area 38 or designated location assigned by government Building construction ~1651 Inert C&D materials to be disposed of at public fill reception facility area in Tuen Mun Area 38).

-Sources of Waste Total Quantity Generated (m3) Disposal Method C&D waste that cannot be reused or recycled, to be disposed of at landfill as last resort.
+Any surplus inert C&D materials to be sent to public fill reception facility in Tuen Mun Area 38 or designated location assigned by government Building construction ~1651 Inert C&D materials to be sent to at public fill reception facility area in Tuen Mun Area 38.
+Non-inert C&D materials that cannot be reused or recycled such as packaging waste, debris to be disposed of at landfill as last resort.